 (Antarctica Camp, South Pole)

-This luxury adventure allows you to experience the hidden interior of Antarctica in only three days - with an option of flying on to the South Pole (not included)!
+This luxury adventure allows you to experience the hidden interior of Antarctica in 8 days and including a South Pole flight expedition!

-Departing Cape Town by luxury jet you will fly five hours over the iceberg filled Southern Ocean.
+Departing Cape Town by five hour flight over the iceberg filled Southern Ocean.
 Watch the African sky turn from night to day as you pass the polar circle into 24hrs continuous daylight.
 After landing on the runway you will be driven in specially modified 4x4s to Kensington Antarctica camp, perched near the lip of a 200 ft ice cliff and looking out to the distant sea.
 The camp is totally unique and overlooks some of the most spectacular scenery on earth.
 It is powered by solar energy and run according to strict ecological guidelines.
-Your days will include a hike across ice caves, a flight by DC3 to visit the largest Emperor Penguin colony, a polar expedition flying to the geographic South Pole, mountain climbing and skiing.
-All of this in the comfort of our insulated canvas chalets with soft warm beds, a gourmet chef from South Africa serving three full meals per day, and drinks looking over the endless ice.
+With only twelve guests at a time, there is plenty of exposure to the five veteran Polar explorer guides who will teach kite skiing, ice climbing, and ice cave exploration.
+You will take a flight by DC3 to visit the largest Emperor Penguin colony not only that but with this tour you will get to fly to the geographic South Pole as part of the Jetset experience.
+All this in the comfort of our insulated canvas chalets with soft warm beds, a gourmet chef from South Africa serving three full meals per day, and drinks looking over the endless ice.
 This is a rare combination of extreme adventure in luxurious style.

 Note: flights and itinerary are subject to weather conditions and may be shifted by a day or two.
 Guests must be available in Cape Town one day prior to departure for a trip briefing, to meet their guides and fellow travelers, as well as a welcome cocktail party.